Overview

 ITEM 15: CUSTODY

-Rachor does not custody client funds or securities, but requires they be held by a
+Rachor does not custody client funds or securities, but requires them to be held

-qualified custodian.
-We previously disclosed under "Item 5: Fees and Compensation" of
+by a qualified custodian.
+We previously disclosed under "Item 5: Fees and

-qualified custodian, authorizing us to disburse funds to one or more third parties
+arrangement with their qualified custodian, authorizing us to disburse funds to one or

 In addition, if a client and/or client trust retains an officer or employee of Rachor